Busting the 8-Hour Sleep Myth

 I know you’re thinking, “I could never do that!”
 But just like we have different weights and heights, our sleep needs vary as well.

 But what this research really says is that as long as you have this core amount of sleep, you are still able to function and be productive.
 Mostly what you feel from a poor night of sleep is a bad mood about it.

 The Brain Makes Up Any Missing Sleep It Needs

 Lastly, the brain makes up for any missing core sleep.
 If you have a night where you only sleep 4 hours, in the following nights, the brain will increase deep sleep and dream sleep to make sure it makes up the lost time.
 What does this tell us?

 Well, you really don’t need any of that extra sleep.
 Core sleep studies show that the brain doesn’t even try to make up light sleep on subsequent nights and only attempts to increase the amount of deep sleep and dream sleep.
 This is a strong indicator that there is no such thing as accumulated sleep debt.
 Your brain does not require light sleep to function, it’s just an "optional" part of your sleep pattern.

 The easiest way to understand this is to compare it to food.
 You know you need a minimum number of calories per day for your body to function at its best.
 However, you often eat more due to behavioural or emotional reasons.

 And just like food, where you can fast for one meal or an entire day without significant consequences, you can survive on less sleep or even no sleep for short periods without it affecting your performance.

-The difference is, you tend to be a lot more anxious about missing out on your sleep.
+The difference is, that you tend to be a lot more anxious about missing out on your sleep.